home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 ---
-title: "RFXtrx"
+title: RFXtrx
-description: "Instructions on how to integrate RFXtrx into Home Assistant."
+description: Instructions on how to integrate RFXtrx into Home Assistant.
 logo: rfxtrx.png
 ha_category:
   - Hub